dutangc/CASdatasets/man-md/ausautoBI8999.md

 # Automobile bodily injury claim dataset in Australia

+## Description

  This data set contains information on 22036 settled personal injury insurance claims in Australia.
 These claims arose from accidents occurring from July 1989 through to January 1999.
 Claims settled with zero payment are not included.

 ```r
 data(ausautoBI8999)